Assess the scope of analysis versus the scope of design.

 nothing technological about these functions.
 In fact, they have been performed manually for centuries.

-Use case model :The UML model used to represent clients' expectations about how they will interact with the
+Use case model :The UML model used to represent clients' expectations about how they will interact with the system.

 Object model: For many people this phrase is synonymous with class diagram.
 However, the model in a larger sense